CodeLikeAGirlBook/Electronics-Kit/Supplies.md

 ## Chapter 4 and 5

 I’ve made us a wishlist on sparkfun.com.
 [Click here to go to it](https://www.sparkfun.com/wish_lists/152381).
-Choose the items you need, and then click this button:
+Choose the individual items you want by clicking "Add to cart" for each one.
+If you want everything on the list, find the big red button near the bottom that reads: "Add all this stuff to my cart", and click that.